hashicorp/terraform-provider-tls/.github/CONTRIBUTING.md

   Refer to the [dependency updates](#dependency-updates) section for more information about how this project maintains existing dependencies.
 * [ ] **Changelog**: Refer to the [changelog](#changelog) section for more information about how to create changelog entries.

-### Cosmetic changes, code formatting, and typos

-We do not accept PRs containing _exclusively_ the following type of changes:

-* Correcting spelling or typos
-* Code formatting, including whitespace
-* Other cosmetic changes that do not affect functionality

-While we appreciate the effort that goes into preparing PRs, there is always a tradeoff between benefit and cost.
-The costs involved in accepting such contributions include the time taken for thorough review, the noise created in the git history, and the increased number of GitHub notifications that maintainers must attend to.

-#### Exceptions

-We believe that one should "leave the campsite cleaner than you found it", so you are welcome to clean up cosmetic issues (i.e. typos, indentation issues) **_within in the context_** of a patch containing functional changes or fixes.

 ### Dependency Updates